stealth/crash/README.md

     $ ./newdh

-before `make`_ in order to generate DH parameters before the build.
+before `make` in order to generate DH parameters before the build.

 Run
 ---

 _crash_ does not need any config or option files to run.
 Its easy and straight forward to use.
-Anything can be enabled/disabled/featured by runtime switches:
+Anything can be enabled/disabled by runtime switches:

 ```